-At least five major processes drive patterns of metabarcoding data and affect estimates of biodiversity.
-Genetic 54 material sampled from an environment derives from some living species (process 1).
-For single-celled species, an 55 organism and its representative genome are coincident, while for multicellular species the sampled DNA may derive 56 from a residual or waste cell (or a gamete) in the environment.
-DNA presence in the environment - having been 57 created by the source organism and not yet degraded or lost - is then the first process with which we are concerned.
-58 In either the single- or multicellular case, the time-averaged DNA shed into the environment is proportional to the 59 biomass of a given species, although the proportionality constant may vary between species.
-This DNA degrades 60 rapidly in ambient conditions [27, 28] and may be transported away from the source organism [29, 30], taken up 61 by other organisms via transformation [31], or adsorbed onto soil or other substrates [32]; these mechanisms may 62 be treated together as forms of effective eDNA loss.
-For a fixed population in a closed area, we hypothesize the 63 observable DNA concentration will be an equilibrium between the generation and loss functions; our simulations 64 assume equilibrium in order to model eDNA template concentration as a point estimate.
-65
+At least five major processes drive patterns of environmental DNA and affect estimates of biodiversity.
+Genetic material sampled from an environment derives from some living species.
+For single-celled species, an organism and its representative genome are coincident, while for multicellular species the sampled DNA may derive from a residual or waste cell (or a gamete) in the environment.
+DNA presence in the environment - having been created by the source organism and not yet degraded or lost - is then the first process with which we are concerned.
+In either the single- or multicellular case, it is likely that the time-averaged DNA shed into the environment is proportional to the biomass of a given species, although the proportionality constant may vary between species.
+This DNA degrades rapidly in ambient conditions [15, 16] and may be transported away from the source organism [17, 18]; degradation and transport may be treated together as forms of effective eDNA loss.
+For a fixed population in a closed area, the observable DNA concentration will be an equilibrium between the generation and loss functions.
+This equilibrium concentration presumably is related to the underlying abundance - e.g., measured by biomass or counts - of the source organism.

-This DNA is then sampled by a researcher (process 2), extracted and purified from its surrounding cellular matrix (process 3), and subject to PCR amplification (process 4).
+This DNA is then sampled by a researcher (process 2), extracted and purified from its surrounding cellular matrix by some chemical method (process 3), and subject to PCR amplification (process 4).
 This amplification step is of special importance, since it is what most obviously distinguishes genetic sampling methods from traditional ecological sampling.
 In some applications, a sample is subjected to multiple PCR processes, but at minimum, the amplicons are sequenced (process 5) before bioinformatic analysis.
-Because these (minimum) five processes occur in series, random and systematic errors at one step propagate through the analytical chain [33].
+Because these (minimum) five processes occur in series, random and systematic errors at one step ramify through the analytical chain [19].
 It is therefore important to understand each process individually so that we can estimate their cumulative effects on measures of diversity.

 Defining the target community is an important a priori component of all studies of biodiversity.
-While this 73 is widely appreciated in the ecological literature, it is often overlooked in metabarcoding studies.
-For example, 74 ecologists might study the biodiversity of forest trees [34] or coral reef fish [35] or sessile invertebrates [36].
-In 75 the metabarcoding context, very specific primer sets targeting a relatively small number of taxa (e.g., vertebrates 76 [37, 38]) may have a well-defined target group, but nevertheless the absence of a taxon from a sequenced sample 77 does not indicate the absence of that taxon from the environment.
-Instead, the unsampled species simply may not 78 have been susceptible to that set of PCR primers, and so failed to amplify.
-The result is often a dataset that represents 79 many taxa, but these taxa are an unknown fraction of a larger (and perhaps spatially or taxonomically undefined) pool 80 of species present.
-Here, for clarity of illustration, we treat the 1000 simulated species as the eukaryotic community 81 of a nearshore marine habitat, but we note these simulations are broadly applicable to most ecosystems in which 82 PCR-based studies occur.
-83
+While this is widely appreciated in the ecological literature, it is often overlooked in eDNA studies, particularly in field-based studies of eukaryotic organisms.
+For example, ecologists study the biodiversity of forest trees [20] or coral reef fish [21] or sessile invertebrates [22].
+Because PCR primer sets can amplify a broad but idiosyncratic suite of taxa, eDNA researchers often define their community of interest post-hoc after examining their data: the sampled community (often implicitly) consists of the subset of species present that happened to amplify, rather than being a target group.
+For very specific primer sets targeting a relatively small number of taxa (e.g., vertebrates [23, 24]), the target group is better defined, but nevertheless the absence of a taxon from an eDNA sample does not indicate the absence of that taxon from the environment.
+Instead, the unsampled species simply may not have been susceptible to that particular sampling method (a set of PCR primers, and so failed to amplify).
+The result is often an eDNA dataset that represents many taxa, but these taxa are an unknown fraction of a larger (and perhaps spatially or taxonomically undefined) pool of species present.
+Here, for clarity of illustration, we treat the 1000 simulated species as the eukaryotic community of a nearshore marine habitat.

-84 Community Simulations
+Community Simulations

-To test the effect of eDNA processing on estimates of abundance and biodiversity, we simulated biological communities and performed simulations of metabarcoding processes on each, as described below.
+To test the effect of eDNA processing on estimates of abundance and biodiversity, we simulated biological communities and performed simulations of eDNA sampling on each, as described below.